gsingers/slack-jira-plugin/README.md

 - `token`: Your Slack API token, get your token at https://api.slack.com/web
 - `issueDetailsToShow`: Details from JIRA you want to be rendered in Slack
 - `jira_urls`: A mapping of JIRA project names to the URL that can display that JIRA issue, i.e. SOLR -> https://issues.apache.org/jira/browse/
-- `projects`: A list of JIRA project names, as in SOLR, MAHOUT, LUCENE
+- `projects`: A list of JIRA project names, as in SOLR, MAHOUT, LUCENE, or empty to support all your projects
 - `post`: If true, then post a new msg, else update the current one
 - `verbose`: print logging info
 - `custom_texts.messagePrefix`: An optional message that you can prefix at the beginning of the bot's message that will be posted